MockbaTheBorg/RunCPM/readme.md

 The default setting for CCP is the Digital Research one, changing it requires rebuilding the code.

 The disk A.ZIP contains a basic initial CP/M environment, with the source code for the CCPs and also the **EXIT** program, which ends RunCPM execution.<br>
+There is also a **FORMAT** program which creates a drive folder as if it was formatting a disk.
+It does nothing to pre-existing drive folders, so it is very safe to use.<br>
+Disks created by **FORMAT** cannot be removed from inside RunCPM, only manually by accessing the SD Card on a host machine.<br>
-This disk also contains **Z80ASM**, which is a very powerful Z80 assembly that generates .COM files directly.
+This disk also contains **Z80ASM**, which is a very powerful Z80 assembly that generates .COM files directly.<br>
 Other CP/M applications which were not part of the official DRI's distribution are also provided to improve the RunCPM experience.
+These applications are listed on the 1STREAD.ME file.

 ## Lua Scripting Support